Z1springer/loopymaps/README.md

 ### Objective of Assignment

-The primary objective of this assignment is to help me practice with two areas of Java that I struggle the most in: Loops and Maps.
+The primary objective of this assignment is to help me practice with two areas of Java that I struggle the most in: _Loops and Maps_.